Colors of Stars in the SDSS

 to different parts of the sky.

 Click on a star to see its data.
 The data will appear in a box on the right side of

 the window - "ra" and "dec" give the star's position, "type" tells you whether

 it is a star or a galaxy, and u,g,r,i, and z are the star's "magnitudes."
 You'll

 learn more about magnitudes later; for now, you'll search for patterns in the

-When you find a star you are interested in, save it in your online
+When you find a star you are interested in, record its data in this

 Launch the Navigation Tool